 Oil Viscosity and Other Designations

-Another addition on the packaging to look for is the API and/or ILSAC label.
-These show that the engine oil meets the minimum industry standard.
+Also, look for the API or ILSAC designation on the label; these show that the engine oil meets the minimum industry standard.
 It's not unlike seeing an FDA-approved label on a medicine packet.
-API stands for the American Petroleum Institute, and ILSAC for the International Lubricant Standardization and Approval Committee.
-Look for these labels to help ensure you're getting a quality product.
+API stands for the American Petroleum Institute and ILSAC for the International Lubricant Standardization and Approval Committee.
+Look for these tags to help ensure you're getting a quality product.

 How Often to Get an Oil Change: According to Mileage